-As mentioned above (#1.) several estimates were made with regard to soil properties in developing the lookup values in Chapter 62-777 F.A.C., Table II.
+Derivation of Site-Specific LB-SCTLs using Existing Table II Equations.
+As mentioned above (#1.) several estimates were made with regard to soil properties in developing the lookup values in Chapter 62-777, F.A.C., Table II.
 The cumulative effect of these estimates may result in a soil characterization that is quite different from the site-specific soil type(s).
 Therefore, in some instances, it may be beneficial to collect data on the site-specific soil properties and use those soil properties to calculate a leachability number for the site (see 62-780.680(1)(b)2.d.; 62-780.680(2)(b)2.d. & 62-780.680(3)(b)2.d.).
 When using this option, it is also permissible to substitute any site-specific alternative GCTLs as the target concentration for groundwater.

-By determining site-specific soil properties, such as moisture content (annual average), dry bulk density, and organic carbon content, site-specific leachability based SCTLs can be calculated using the “Equation for the Determination of Soil Cleanup Target Levels (SCTLs) Based on Leachability” obtained from Figure 8 in Chapter 62-777, F.A.C.
-The alternative SCTLs derived from the substitutions of site-specific soil characteristics’ values into the equation may allow an SRCO without conditions at the site or at least reduce the volume of soil that must be addressed.
+By determining site-specific soil properties, such as moisture content (annual average), dry bulk density, and organic carbon content, site-specific LB-SCTLs can be calculated using the “Equation for the Determination of Soil Cleanup Target Levels (SCTLs) Based on Leachability” obtained from Figure 8 in Chapter 62-777, F.A.C.
+The alternative LB- SCTLs derived from the substitutions of site-specific soil characteristics’ values into the equation may allow an SRCO without conditions at the site or at least reduce the volume of soil that must be addressed.

-If alternative SCTLs for different strata with different soil characteristics will be calculated, then at least one sample per stratum will be needed.
+If alternative LB-SCTLs for different strata with different soil characteristics will be calculated, then at least one sample per hydrogeologically significant stratum will be needed.
 If previous soil samples have been collected for lab analysis, the laboratory determination of moisture content in the lab reports for the previous samples may be used in conjunction with moisture content of new samples to establish average moisture content.
 An Excel based application for performing this calculation for petroleum COCs can be found at the petroleum cleanup program web site at www.dep.state.fl.us/waste/categories/pcp/pages/pg_documents.htm under the title “Alternative SCTL Calculation Spreadsheet” in the General Technical section.

-It may also be acceptable to obtain samples from below the contaminated soil but above the groundwater table to characterize the soil properties and calculate SCTLs for those deeper intervals to demonstrate the deeper soil will prevent leachate with concentrations greater than the GCTLs from reaching the groundwater.
-If these alternative SCTLs are higher than the actual concentrations in the contaminated soil, this information could be used as a demonstration that the soil with concentrations that exceed the default leachability based SCTLs could be left in place without affecting groundwater.
+It also may be acceptable to obtain samples from below the contaminated soil but above the groundwater table to characterize the soil properties and calculate SCTLs for those deeper intervals to demonstrate the deeper soil will prevent leachate with concentrations greater than the GCTLs from reaching the groundwater.
+If these alternative SCTLs are higher than the actual concentrations in the contaminated soil, this information could be used as a demonstration that the soil with concentrations that exceed the default LB-SCTLs could be left in place without affecting groundwater.

-When alternative leachability SCTLs are dependent on the attenuation capacity of soil below the contaminated soil, leaching in excess of the GCTLs could occur if the contaminated soil is removed and placed in another location.
-Therefore, a restrictive covenant will be necessary to provide assurance that if the contaminated soil is ever excavated it will be handled and disposed of properly.
+When alternative LB-SCTLs are dependent on the attenuation capacity of soil below the contaminated soil, leaching in excess of the GCTLs could occur if the contaminated soil is removed and placed in another location.

+Fractionated TRPH LB-SCTLs.
 If Total Recoverable Petroleum Hydrocarbons (TRPHs) are a contaminant of concern at the site, these may be fractionated (see section V.C.6. and Appendix C of the Technical Report) and those fractions compared to their specific leachability-based SCTLs as listed in Appendix C of the Technical Report.

+Evaluation of Groundwater Data.
 Another method for evaluating leachability is the analysis of groundwater data to evaluate the potential for leaching.
 The criteria for such a demonstration are slightly different under RMO I than under RMO II and RMO III.